emipa606/AssetBuilder/README.md

 Run Unity in batch mode with:

-`"C:\Program Files\Unity 2022.3.61f1\Editor\Unity.exe" -batchmode -quit -projectPath "c:\Asset Builder\Assets\Data\author.modname" -executeMethod ModAssetBundleBuilder.BuildBundles`
+`"C:\Program Files\Unity 2022.3.61f1\Editor\Unity.exe" -batchmode -quit -projectPath "c:\Asset Builder\Assets\Data\author.modname" -executeMethod ModAssetBundleBuilder.BuildBundles --assetBundleName=author_modname`

 The bundle should then be found in `c:\Asset Builder\Assets\AssetBundles`

-Copy the `assetBundle` and `assetBundle.manifest` files to an AssetBundles-folder in the mod
+Copy the `author_modname` and `author_modname.manifest` files to an AssetBundles-folder in the mod